Saturday, July 27, 2013

 Religion will always have their followers, so I will not even want to tread there.

-2. Consumer behaviour - this again is very hard to predict.
+This again is very hard to predict.
 Crazy unexpected queues for

 non-sensical soft toys like Hello Kitty and the Minions in Singapore lead me to believe that